disqus/disqus-wordpress/disqus/readme.txt

 * Removed debugging information from web requests in CLI scripts (thanks Ryan Dewhurst for the report).
 * Reduced sync lock time to 1 hour.
+* Fixed an issue which was not allowing pending posts (for sync) to clear.
+* Fixed an issue with CLI scripts when used with certain caching plugins.

 2.67